zhengyi-yang/ucl-search-engine/README.md

-We may use one of the following open source IR package:
+We are using both of the open source IR packages below:
 - [solr](https://lucene.apache.org/solr) and [nutch](https://nutch.apache.org/)